leekelleher/umbraco-contentment/.github/IDEAS.md

   Like what you see on code examples, (e.g. MDN), with a HTML, CSS, JS tabs.
 Couple be useful, maybe?

 - Data List - CSV Data Source
+- Data List - Tags-esque List Editor - so not "real" tags, but a same interaction/experience.

 -